dram/smlnj-mirror/dev-notes/conversions.md

                    function on n-bit values.

   `EXTEND`(m,n) -- sign extend an m-bit value to a n-bit value.
+                   Note that it may be helpful to also distinguish between extending signed and unsigned values, since the former may be in 2's complement form.

   `TRUNC`(n,m)  -- truncate an n-bit value to an m-bit value.